cs3451-f21/a1-b-projection-and-line-drawing-jxu443/README.md

 The vertices of the lines are first modified by the current transformation matrix, and then by which ever projection was most recently described (`ortho` or `perspective`).
 Only one of `ortho` or `perspective` is in effect at any one time.
 These projections do not affect the current transformation matrix, nor are they affected by the `initMatrix` command, and should be maintained as a separate matrix!
 Your `beginShape`, `vertex` and `endShape` commands must be able to draw any number of lines.
 You can draw the lines as soon as both vertices are given to you (using `vertex`), or you can store all of the vertices and draw all of the lines when `endShape` is called.
 Which way you use is up to you.
 To draw the lines, use the `line()` method on the `Drawing` object.

 # Provided Code
-resources: https://github.com/cs3451-f21/a1-b-projection-and-line-drawing-chelliy  from Georgia Tech course CS3451
+resources: https://github.com/cs3451-f21/a1-b-projection-and-line-drawing-chelliy from Gatech CS3451

 # Results